Stars in Cocoon

 metamorphosis never ends.

-In their wings,
+Within their wings,

-stars are cocooned.
+the stars remain cocooned.

 Did You Like This Poem?